 b) If you have an ISO 9001 QMS in place and you manufacture or intend to manufacture medical devices in-house and put them into use, you should first check that your QMS scope includes and covers design, development and manufacture.
-If not, you should first extend the scope and put in place policies and procedures to cover this activity, using aspects taken from ISO 13485.
+If not, you should first extend the scope and put in place policies and procedures to cover all aspects of IHMU, using requirements taken from ISO 13485.